‘The Young And The Restless’ Recap For Tuesday: Dina Tells Jack What She Thinks

 Jack (Peter Bergman) advised Kyle (Michael Mealor) that Summer (Hunter King) is Phyllis’s (Gina Tognoni) daughter, so he should tread carefully.
 Kyle admitted that Summer knows all about Lola (Sasha Calle), but he couldn’t tell Summer he wanted to be with Lola instead of her.
 Meanwhile, Summer got advice from Jack for telling Victor (Eric Braeden) she’s leaving Newman for Jabot.
 Later, Dina (Marla Adams) said she believes that Jack is ruining his father’s legacy.

 Arturo (Jason Canela) showed up at the restaurant to talk to Abby (Melissa Ordway).
 She didn’t want to talk, but Arturo insisted.
 Eventually, Abby agreed that maybe he deserved a second chance.
 Then, Mia (Noemi Gonzalez) walked in and ruined the moment.
-Arturo and Mia left, and Mia told him she is pregnant, and that the baby could be his given the math.
+Arturo and Mia left.
+Mia told him she is pregnant and that the baby could be his given the math.

 Rey (Jordi Vilasuso) told Arturo that Mia needed an alibi for the night Lola (Sasha Calle) was attacked, and later on, Rey revealed to Paul (Doug Davidson) that Arturo confirmed they were together that night.
-Earlier at Crimson Lights, Paul told Christine (Lauralee Bell) that he believed Rey knows more about Lola’s attack than he’s letting on, so Paul gave him the assignment to test Rey.
+Earlier at Crimson Lights, Paul told Christine (Lauralee Bell) that he believed Rey knows more about Lola’s attack than he’s letting on, so Paul gave the assignment to test Rey.
 Later, Nikki (Melody Thomas Scott) stopped by and asked Paul for help with Victor, but Paul couldn’t help.

 Rumor has it that I may be with this talented guy on Monday’s show! #yr @DougDavidsonYR @CBSDaytime @YRInsider @YandR_CBS pic.twitter.com/zmLFyL3w2S